Everything about our waterways, including the IJmuiden Sea Lock, the biggest sea lock in the world.

 - Vessel traffic services are provided from the Harbour Operation Centre (HOC) at IJmuiden.
 For VTS purposes, these VHF sector channels are used.

-- We are building a big innovative sea lock so that the new generation of larger ships can navigate through the North Sea Canal safely and smoothly.
+- The IJmuiden Sea Lock facilitates the new generation of larger ships and allows them to navigate through the North Sea Canal safely and smoothly.

-- The New Sea Lock is tide-independent and ships can pass through 24/7.
+- The Sea Lock is tide-independent and ships can pass through 24/7.